UNIVERSE-DAO/UNIVERSE/docs/PROJECT-STRUCTURE.md

 | ├── ROADMAP.md                 | Lunar phase-based project roadmap 🌒 → 🌕 → 🌑                          |
 | ├── README.md                  | Optional GitHub Pages doc index                                         |
 | └── CONNECT.md                 | Contributor & ecosystem onboarding (in progress)                        |

+---

+> _UNIVERSE is a protocol of purpose — a structure of sovereignty and shared responsibility.
+> You don’t just contribute.
+You shape a piece of the infinite._ 🌌